LI7XI/AudioAnalyzerDocs/docs/handler-types/loudness.md

 ### How it works

-Signal energy is calculated for blocks of size each (1000/[UpdatesPerSecond](#updates-per-second)) milliseconds.
+Signal energy is calculated for blocks of size each (1000/[UpdateRate](#update-rate)) milliseconds.
 Blocks are averaged across [TimeWindow](#time-window) milliseconds.

 However, not all blocks are used, blocks that are almost silent are discarded.
 You can determine the amount of discarded blocks using [GatingLimit](#gating-limit) option.<br/>
 This is similar to how [EBU R 128](https://en.wikipedia.org/wiki/EBU_R_128#EBU_Mode_metering) describes loudness metering.

-Worth noting that `UpdatesPerSecond` is independent from how often the handler updates.<br/>
+Worth noting that `UpdateRate` is independent from how often the handler updates.<br/>
 Handler value will be updated at the same rate as all other handlers, but blocks inside it are updated at independent rate.

-If handlers are updated at lower rate than `UpdatesPerSecond`, then you obviously won't be able to receive value for each block, but the calculations inside handler will be as accurate as specified in `UpdatesPerSecond`.
+If handlers are updated at lower rate than `UpdateRate`, then you obviously won't be able to receive value for each block, but the calculations inside handler will be as accurate as specified in `UpdateRate`.

 ## Loudness Parameters